 You don't have to be very far into your workout to start feeling the burn, either.
 With the below Pilates-inspired routine from Elise Joan, Beachbody trainer and creator of Barre Blend, you'll feel stronger in just 10 minutes.

-- Roll Up: If you need a modification, try a sit-up or crunch variation instead.
+- Roll Up: Reach long through your arms and legs as you move through this exercise.
+If you need a modification, try a sit-up or crunch variation instead.

-- Scissor: To modify, bend your knees as you pull them in and extend them out at a 45-degree angle.
+- Scissor: Keep your neck long and avoid crunching forward.
+To modify, bend your knees as you pull them in and extend them out at a 45-degree angle.

-- Rock and Roll Up: You don't need to come all the way up to your tailbone; only rock as far as you're able.
+- Rock and Roll Up: You don't need to come all the way up to your tailbone; only rock as far as you're able to while maintaining control throughout the exercise.

-- Supine Twist: Keep your shoulder blades on the ground as you strengthen your core and stretch your back.
+- Supine Twist: Keep your shoulder blades on the ground as you twist with your top leg bent to the side.

 - Tricycle: Engage your abs the entire time and avoid crunching your neck forward.
 To modify, place your hands behind your head, elbows flaring out.

-- Criss Cross: Use your obliques to pull your knee toward the opposite elbow, not your neck.
+- Criss Cross: Use your obliques (side abs) to pull your knee toward the opposite elbow, not your neck.

 - Dig and Drag: "Keep your abs drawing in, rather than pushing out," Joan says.